 Bob Lathrop – Music Director

 Bob Lathrop has been Music Director at Byfield Parish Church since 1995.
-He is employed full time at Triton Regional High School where he directs the high school and middle school choirs and teaches TV/Video Production class.
+He is employed full time at Triton Regional High School where he directs the high school and middle school choirs and teaches TV/Video Production classes.
 After school, he directs the school’s Women’s Choir and Men’s Choir, as well as the Middle School Select Choir and Chorus.
 Bob graduated from Gordon College with a Bachelor of Music Education degree and a Master of Education degree.
 He also completed coursework leading to a Master of Music degree in Choral Conducting from the University of Connecticut where he served on staff as a Graduate Teaching Assistant.
-For many years, Bob served as Music Director at Camp Wightman in southern Connecticut.
+For many years Bob served as Music Director at Camp Wightman in southern Connecticut.
 Before coming to Byfield, he held the position of Music Director at churches in Mansfield, Connecticut, and Lynn, Massachusetts.
-Bob lives with his wife Merri-Lynn and sons Wesley and Jeremy in Ipswich, Massachusetts.

 Holly Nowak – Organist/Accompanist